raheelahmad/objective-c-style-guide/README.md

 ### Ternary Operator

 The Ternary operator, ? , should only be used when it increases clarity or code neatness.
 A single condition is usually all that should be evaluated.
-Evaluating multiple conditions is usually more understandable as an if statement, or refactored into instance variables.

 **For example:**
 ```objc